MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleserveritem-class.md

 ### <a name="remarks"></a>Açıklamalar

-Varsayılan uygulama, belgedeki tüm `COleClientItem` nesneler için [UpdateLink](../../mfc/reference/coleclientitem-class.md#updatelink) 'i çağırır.
+Varsayılan uygulama, belgedeki tüm `COleClientItem` nesneleri için [UpdateLink](../../mfc/reference/coleclientitem-class.md#updatelink) 'i çağırır.

 ##  <a name="setitemname"></a>Cotaserverıtem:: setItemName